oracle/weblogic-innovation-seminars/cloud.demos/HOL7605/deployTechCoApp.md

 	[INFO] ------------------------------------------------------------------------
 	[oracle@localhost cloud.demos]$

-Note the Public IP address of your Oracle Java Cloud Service (JCS) instance.

-Finally open a browser and write the following URL using your Oracle Java Cloud Service (JCS) IP address: `https://<public-ip-address>/TechCo-ECommerce`
+Please open a browser and write the following URL using your Oracle Java Cloud Service (JCS) IP address: `https://<public-ip-address>/TechCo-ECommerce`
 You should now see the home page of the sample application.

 ![](../jcs.basics/images/deploy.jcs.28.png)